Clownacy/clownaudio/README.md

 ## Building

-Producing a shared/static library is currently incomplete.
-For now, projects should integrate clownaudio directly.
+clownaudio is built with CMake - both shared and static libraries can be produced.
+A `pkg-config` file is also provided.

-clownaudio comes with a `CMakeLists.txt` file, allowing projects using CMake to include it with ease, using `add_subdirectory`.
-Currently this method only supports a subset of decoder/playback backends.
+As an alternative, projects can embed clownaudio directly, using CMake's `add_subdirectory`.

-Example `Makefile` and `CMakeLists.txt` files for a demo tool are also provided.
+Example `Makefile` and `CMakeLists.txt` files for a demo tool are provided: the `Makefile` demonstrates linking clownaudio with pkg-config, and the `CMakeLists.txt` file demonstrates embedding clownaudio using `add_subdirectory`.

 ## Licensing